Applying for a Grant

 The Foundation meets in June and November to consider invited proposals from eligible organizations in two grant categories:

-As Foundation Trustees, the Hunt family members personally invite most proposals for General Grants.
-The founder’s great-grandchildren invite some of the General Grants proposals through the Next Generation Fund.
+Trustees personally invite most proposals for General Grants.
 Grantees are typically organizations serving the communities in which Trustees live or work, organizations for which family members have volunteered, or schools they have attended.
-Most of the grants are for general operating support or direct service programs.
-The majority of the grants the Foundation awards each year are General Grants in the range of $5,000-$10,000.
-The Foundations adds few new organizations to this category each year.
+Most grants are for general operating support or direct service programs and range from $5,000-$10,000.
+The Foundation adds few new organizations to this category each year.